KU-CS-Camp/KU-CS-Camp.github.io/iris.md

 First, we will fit our model on our training arrays, and then we can made predictions on the input validation array.

 To do this:
-- Create an instance of the most accurate algorithm
+- Initiate the most accurate algorithm (check the model array from earlier for syntax)
 - Call model.fit() and pass in the X and Y training arrays
 - Store the results of calling model.predict() with the X validation array

 ```
 # Make predictions on the validation dataset
-model = # Create an instance of the model that performed the best
+model =
 # Fit the model on x and y training sets
-predictions = # Use the model to predict the x validation set
+predictions =
 ```

 <details markdown="1">